 - Think through gift suggestions very carefully.
 For a senior with dementia, even the most harmless gift could be dangerous.
 It is best to stick to essentials: a warm blanket, a favorite kind of food, comfortable slippers.
 If family members ask for specific gift suggestions, the gift of respite care is one that is always welcome!
 A professional home care agency, like Absolute Companion Care, can offer gift cards for specialized dementia care – providing a priceless gift for both the senior along with his or her family members.

-For further tips and resources pertaining to making the holiday season as enjoyable as you possibly can for those with dementia, contact Absolute Companion Care, the memory care Baltimore experts.
+For further tips and resources pertaining to making the holiday season as enjoyable as you possibly can for those with dementia, contact Absolute Companion Care, one of the most trusted home care agencies in Towson, MD and the surrounding areas.
 Our care team is highly trained in the most compassionate, patient, and creative care techniques to help senior loved ones stay as safe, independent, and engaged as possible.
 Reach out to us any time at 410-357-9640 for more information.